 Contact us now

-- Silver → Improves toughness and corrosion resistance
+- Silver addition: Enhances toughness and corrosion resistance

-- Typical Applications: Copper tubing joints in HVAC systems, household appliances, and electrical connectors
+- Typical applications: Copper tubing joints in HVAC systems, household appliances, and electrical connectors

 | Alloy (AWS) | ISO Equivalent | Chemical Composition (wt%) | Melting Range (℃) | Recommended Brazing Temperature (℃) |